mptz/lark/src/slc/README.md

 code which accompanies the paper.
 In making changes I was careful to preserve the O(1) performance of state transitions.

-* Environment copying (copy_env) doesn't alpha-convert bound variables.
+* Environment copying (**copy_env**) doesn't alpha-convert bound variables.
-  Although "crumbling variables" (sharing nodes introduced by the "crumbling transformation" and during reduction) are identified by their memory addresses and are thus automatically alpha-converted by copying, the same is not true for lambda binders and their bound variables.
+  Although "crumbling variables" (sharing nodes introduced by the "crumbling transformation" and during reduction) are identified by their memory addresses and are thus automatically alpha-converted by copying, the same is not true for lambda formal parameters and their bound variables.
 This can be reproduced by attempting to evaluate
 	`S (K S) K`
   where, as usual, `K := \x y. x` and `S := \x y z. (x z) (y z)`.

-  This issue led to the most significant departure betwen SLC and the reference SCAM machine implementation: I adopted a locally-nameless representation using pointers (memory addresses) for free variables and De Bruijn indexes for bound variables.
+  This issue led to the most significant departure between SLC and the reference SCAM machine implementation: I adopted a locally-nameless representation using pointers (memory addresses) for free variables and De Bruijn indexes for bound variables.
 De Bruijn indexes are naturally